DFXswiss/frankencoin-docu/src/positions/auctions.md

----
-description: >-
-  Challenges and the resulting auctions are a mechanism to ensure positions are backed by sound collateral.
----

 # Challenges and Auctions

+**Challenges and the resulting auctions are a mechanism to ensure positions are backed by sound collateral.**

 ## Auction Design